 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

-The Creation of Figment at Epcot
+The Creation and History of the Figment Ride at Epcot

 If I told you that this small purple dragon was inspired by an episode of Magnum P.I, would you believe me?